IDY10240

 Winds not exceeding 20 knots.
 Slight to moderate seas.
 Low swell, increasing to

-Rain areas, scattered showers and isolated thunderstorms throughout whole area.
+Rain areas, scattered showers and thunderstorms throughout most of area, except

 reducing below 2nm in precipitation.